feifel/jtra/SPECS.md

 The main window shows a scrollable log of **all historical entries** across all days, with today's stats prominently displayed at the top.
 It stays open (possibly minimised) to keep the timer running.

-- The entry table is **fully scrollable** and shows every entry from the CSV file, newest first.
+- The entry table is **fully scrollable** and shows every entry from IndexedDB, newest first.
 - A **date group header** separates each day, showing that day's target hours, accumulated time, and deviation.
 - Today's date group is always visible at the top and auto-scrolled into view on startup.
 - A **date filter / search bar** allows the user to jump to a specific date or filter by ticket/description.